CodeYourFuture/immersive-go-course/batch-processing/README.md

 ### Reading a CSV

 The built-in [`encoding/csv`](https://pkg.go.dev/encoding/csv) package is the one to use to read and write the CSV files.

+### Downloading the file

+We can use the the standard `http` package to download the image.
+Things to watch out for:

+- HTTP requests can fail - remember to catch the error!
+- HTTP requests can "succeed" but with a non-200 status code.
+Think about what that could mean!
+- How can you make sure the downloaded data is an image, and not some other of file?

 ### Image processing